 We have a message and it needs to be the loudest.
 I’m uncertain of the best way to convey the message.
 The scale ranges from “kys trump and kin and all trumpkins” to “I have sixteen sourced research studies, each conducted impeccably.
 Read them all and you’ll be convinced.”
 You do you.

-“Reagan named a supreme court justice and he didn’t turn out so awful” first off: it was awful considering the alternative is anyone you can imagine who would be better.
+“Reagan named a supreme court justice and he didn’t turn out so awful!”
+First off: it was awful considering the alternative is anyone you can imagine who would be better.
 It’s awful to not get what you want from the world you live in when we have the capability and resources to make it any measure easier.
 It’s fucking awful and unfair and there’s no reason life should be like this.
 Don’t talk down to yourself.
 (I’ll do it for you, obvs.)
 Secondst off, who cares?
 I will remember your advice when I next stumble down a timetube into the 1980s. (no i won’t, like they didn’t even have spotify or cars back then, i would throw myself in front of a horse-and-buggy if that happened)

 I get that what I’m suggesting is unnatural behavior.
-These tactics don’t lend themselves to good conversation.
+These tactics don’t lend themselves to friendly conversation.
 People might accuse you of an intellectual blind spot.
 Good.
 They’ve already lost.
 We’re going to win. ᵒʳ ʷⁱˡˡ ʷYES.
 WE’RE GOING TO WIN

 tl;dr You can only bring people to your cause with individual communication and understanding of others’ humanity plus the unceasing support from and collaboration with your community.
 Everything I’ve described above is rooted in empathy and non-violence.
 Namaste.